i3games/FlappyLearning/NOTES.md

 )
 ```

 The weights are initialized with `neuroEvolution.options.initialization`, which gives random values between -1 and 1.
-The inputs are height of the bird and next hole. lets say the bird is at 0.5 and the hole is at 0.77.
+The inputs are the vertical position of the bird and that of the next hole.
+Let's say the bird is at 0.5 (center) and the hole is a bit higher at 0.77.

 ```
 o.value = activation(